-Every year since 2006, Mr. Bertzyk has been selected to Southern California Super Lawyers.
+Mr. Bertzyk repeatedly has been selected to Southern California Super Lawyers.
 He taught appellate advocacy at Loyola Law School and holds the distinction of having passed all phases of the certified public accountants' examination in his first sitting.

 Awards & Recognition

 •Listed, Super Lawyers magazine, Southern California Super Lawyers, 2006-2014

 •Listed, The Legal 500 United States, 2013

 •Member, Winning Team, U.S. News - Best Lawyers Law Firm of the Year in Bankruptcy & Creditor Debtor Rights / Insolvency & Reorganization Law and Litigation - Bankruptcy, 2013

 •Recipient, University of Wisconsin-Eau Claire Alumni Distinguished Achievement Award, 2011